 When you throw out an empty spray paint can at home, it’s trash.
 When you throw it out at work, it’s hazardous waste.

 If you didn’t realize that aerosol cans are considered hazardous waste at work, you’re not alone.
-Major US companies have been hit with fines for failing to properly dispose of aerosol cans as required under the Resource Conservation and Recovery Act (RCRA).
+Major US companies have been hit with fines for failing to properly manage of aerosol cans as required under the Resource Conservation and Recovery Act (RCRA).

 Download (PDF, 1.25MB)